CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 Note:
   > * Again, `<id>` must be a positive number and be in the most recent to-do list displayed.
   > * `<deadline>`, `<start time>` and `<end time>` must follow the format previously defined in [Date Time Format](#date-time-format)
-  > * A task cannot have a deadline and a event time at the same time.
+  > * > A task cannot have both a deadline and a event time.

 Here are some *examples*:<br>